2017 Young Leaders Academy

-Kentucky students, grades 9-12, are eligible to apply for the Young Leaders Academy, a summer residential leadership conference at the University of Louisville.
+Kentucky students, grades 11-12 (as of Fall 2017), are eligible to apply for the Young Leaders Academy, a summer residential leadership conference at the University of Louisville.
 The McConnell Center offers this annual program to outstanding high school students to help hone their leadership skills and further their understanding of American history.

-The theme of this year's conference is "Roots of Modern Political Parties."
+The theme of this year's conference is "American Constitutionalism: A McConnell Center Academy for Young Leaders."
 Conference topics include:

 Participants will stay at the University of Louisville under the guidance of McConnell Center staff and university honors students.
 Participants will take part in a series of seminars, discussions, lectures, team-building activities and structured socials during their four-day stay.